Saturday, October 31, 2015

 We discovered that one way to explore and see Perth at the least cost is to use the public transport - train and bus.

-For just A$12.00, a family of seven people (two adults maximum) can hop on and off the train and bus (operated by Transperth) unlimited times from as early at 5.30am till mid-night during weekends and public holidays.
+For just A$12.00, a family of seven people (Group of 7 with two adults maximum) can hop on and off the train and bus (operated by Transperth) unlimited times from as early at 5.30am till mid-night during weekends and public holidays.

 After getting off from the train at the northernmost Station - Butler, we took the bus to visit Two Rocks, a very small town by the sea.